Coquí: Hurricanes

-Geographic distribution/invasive species
+Geographic distribution / invasive species

-By 2009, the USGS established that it has been identified in Puerto Rico, Hawaii, St. Croix, St. John, St. Thomas, Florida, and the Dominican Republic.
+By 2009, the USGS established that the species had been identified in Puerto Rico, Hawaii, St. Croix, St. John, St. Thomas, Florida, and the Dominican Republic.

-Coquís have become established on the Big Island of Hawai'i, where they are considered an invasive species.
-Coquí population density in Hawaii can reach 20,000 animals per acre, affecting 50,000 acre.
+Coquís have become established on the Big Island of Hawaiʻi, where they are considered an invasive species.
+The coquí population density in Hawaii can reach 20,000 animals per acre, affecting 50,000 acre.
 Eradication campaigns are underway on Hawaiʻi and Maui.